Loading...

 • Zero-retention toggles at tenant and job-type levels.

-• Admin-visible processing map: clearly shows what stayed local vs. what left the device.
+• Admin-visible processing map that clearly shows what stayed local versus what left the device.

 • Per-step attestations cryptographically signed by device keys.